darkforge-labs/blog/_posts/2025-05-08-CefSharp-Enumeration-With-CefEnum.markdown

 Before crafting any payloads, though, you need to understand which objects are exposed to the client/browser front-end via CefSharp.

-## Finding Exposed Objects, With Access To The Client Source Code.
+## Finding Exposed Objects, With Access To The Client Source Code
 This is straightforward.
 According to the CefSharp wiki, there are two methods to register your object with `browser.JavascriptObjectRepository`.
 In both examples below, the exposed object is named `boundAsync`, referencing the `BoundObject` class.
 (Note: bindable object names will generally follow camelCase, not PascalCase.)

 ```cpp